 Research microorganisms to develop a crucial understanding of ecosystems, human health and beyond for a focus in public health.

-Microbiology: Environmental Health – B.S. in Microbiology, Microbiology: Environmental Health Emphasis
+Microbiology: Environmental Health – B.S. in Microbiology, Environmental Health Option

 Microbiology is a diverse discipline that has become an umbrella term for a variety of studies, including bacteriology, mycology, protozoology, phycology, parasitology and virology.
 In the Environmental Health program at Montana State, students are able to delve into the study of medical microbiology, virology, immunology and molecular biology in order to prepare for careers in the public health sector.